 I can help you acquire the the skills to overcome emotional distress, relationship problems - and feel happier, calmer, more confident and content.
 It is never too late to discover new perspectives that will help you have a more fulfilling life.

-I am a BABCP Accredited CBT Psychotherapist (please find further information about Cognitive Behavioural Therapy below), Couple Counsellor and EMDR Therapist.
+I am a BABCP Accredited CBT Psychotherapist (please find further information about Cognitive Behavioural Therapy below), Couple Counsellor, EMDR Therapist and clinical supervisor.
 I have been providing treatment for clients suffering from Depression, Anxiety, Obsessive Compulsive Disorder (OCD), Panic disorder, Post Traumatic Stress Disorder (PTSD), childhood trauma, phobias, bereavement, relationship problems as well as complex co-morbid issues.

-I also work at The Priory, specifically with clients suffering from OCD, trauma and depression.
+I also work at The Priory, specifically with clients suffering from anxiety, trauma and depression.

 I am passionate about helping people and have been treating a huge variety of clients.
 I am happy to cater for anybody in a safe and friendly environment, where together we can explore unhelpful thoughts and feelings in a confidential and non-judgemental manner.